Internet censorship in India

-Internet censorship in India is done by both central and state governments.
-Domain Name System (DNS) filtering and educating service users in suggested usages is an active strategy and government policy to regulate and block Indian access to Internet content on a large scale.
-Measures for removing content at the request of content creators through court orders have also become more common in recent years.
+Internet censorship in India is implemented through various legal, administrative and judicial mechanisms.
+Service providers use domain name system (DNS) filtering and deep packet inspection (DPI) techniques to ensure compliance with government policies regarding regulation and blocking of access to offending digital content at a large scale.
+Social media platforms are also expected to remove content based on take-down requests received through various governing agencies.
+Removal of content is also enacted at the request of content creators through court orders.

-Overview

-OpenNet Initiative report

-The OpenNet Initiative (ONI) classified India as engaged in "selective" Internet filtering in the political, conflict/security, social, and Internet tools areas in 2011, describing India as:

-A stable democracy with a strong tradition of press freedom, that nevertheless continues its regime of Internet filtering.
-However, India's selective censorship of blogs and other content, often under the guise of security, has also been met with significant opposition.

-Indian ISPs continue to selectively filter Web sites identified by authorities.
-However, government attempts at filtering have not been entirely effective because blocked content has quickly migrated to other Web sites and users have found ways to circumvent filtering.
-The government has also been criticised for a poor understanding of the technical feasibility of censorship and for haphazardly choosing which Web sites to block.

-Reporters Without Borders' "countries under surveillance"

-In March 2012, Reporters Without Borders added India to its list of "countries under surveillance", stating that:

-Since the Mumbai bombings of 2008, the Indian authorities have stepped up Internet surveillance and pressure on technical service providers, while publicly rejecting accusations of censorship.
-The national security policy of the world's biggest democracy is undermining freedom of expression and the protection of Internet user's personal data.

-Freedom House report

-Freedom Houses Freedom on the Net 2024 report gives India a status of "Partly Free" with a rating of 50 (0–100, higher is better), having increased from 41 in 2017.
+Freedom Houses Freedom on the Net 2024 report gives India a status of "Partly Free" with a rating of 50 (on a 0–100 scale, where higher is better), having increased from 41 in 2017.
 Its Obstacles to Access rating was 14 (0-25 scale); Limits on Content, 19 (0-35 scale); and Violations of User Rights, 17 (0-40 scale).
 Out of 70 countries rated in the report, India was ranked thirty-seventh.
+Note that prior to 2019, Freedom House utilized a reversed scoring methodology (where a lower score indicated greater freedom).
 The Freedom on the Net 2017 report gave India the same status of "Partly Free" with a rating of 41 (scale from 0 to 100, lower is better).
-Its Obstacles to Access rating was 12 (0–25 scale); Limits on Content, 9 (0–35 scale); and Violations of User Rights, \\\\20 (0–40 scale).
+Its Obstacles to Access rating was 12 (0–25 scale); Limits on Content, 9 (0–35 scale); and Violations of User Rights, 20 (0–40 scale).
 Out of the 65 countries included in the report, India was ranked twenty-sixth.

-The Freedom on the Net 2012 report stated that: